blinklabs-io/docs/src/content/docs/guides/dingo/004-create-start-up-service.md

 ## Step 4 - Enable the Service and Start Service

-Next, we enable the service to run at start and turn it on by running:
+Now we will enable the service to run at start and turn it on by running:

 ```
 sudo systemctl enable dingo.service